mmf1982/QTnetCDF/README.md

   * "u" data set as error on y for line plot
   * "m" to load to misc.
 Data can then be combined with other data via the "/", "*", "+" and "-" buttons.
 Note that a+b/c will be calculated as (a+b)/c.
 The data set here (either as a full 1, 2, 3 or 4 D variable or a 1D or 2D subset) can either be set as x, y or z (*as x* etc) variable or directly plotted (*plot misc*) ![Misc](/images/misc.png)
   * "f" to load to flag.
 This variable together with "<" or ">" and a value typed in the corresponding field can be used to select only data (for x, y, z or m) for which the flag condition is fullfilled.
 To use this, first load a specific variable as flag (by pressing flag on a variable), then press either "<" or ">" and then type a value in the field and then press enter.
 Use this flag on either x,y,z or m.
 Note: The dimensions must agree.
 Only those data points for which the flag condition is fulfilled are plotted.
 Other values of the chosen variable (for x, y, z or m) are set to Nan.
 Note: This means also that the variable is converted to float for the purpose of plotting.

+## New features in 0.0.4:
+    * 5D+ data is now supported (activate by double click table and plot), if file is nc and has variables with the names of the dimensions of the data in question, the axis and the tables are labeled with that variable instead of with the indices.
+However, the plot is an image plot, no colormesh.
+    * If data is plotted in this manner (to achieve this also for 3D and 4D, change *moreDdata/limit_for_sliceplot*  to 2), data can be saved (2D data).
+The table that is opened can be used, as other tables, to select x-, y-, z- data.
+    * Selecting indices on marker plots opens a save menu.
+If a file name is entered (the original filename is suggested as starting input) and *return* is pressed, the selection (x, y, possibly z) is saved as nc file.
+If this is not desired, simply close the window.

 ## New features in 0.0.3:
   * The just described feature to flag out data with pressing "f" on a variable and setting its limits: